Crossings Community Clinic’s purpose is to

 It’s a tough reality these days: one of the most pressing needs in our community is health care.
 The Oklahoma Hospital Association estimates around 24% of Oklahoma residents are without health insurance.

-Crossings Community Clinic (at 2208 W Hefner Rd.) opened in May 2005 and provided only very basic health care.
-Now the Clinic is able to offer free medical care, dentistry, eye care and counseling services to those in need.
+Crossings Community Clinic (at 2208 West Hefner Road) opened in May 2005 and provided only very basic health care.
+Now the Clinic is able to offer free medical care, dentistry, eye care, and counseling services to those in need.

-The response has been tremendous—- with approximately 450 patients being monthly and more than $431,000 worth of care provided in just the last three months.
-Since dental care was added in October 2007, some 80 full-mouth dentures have been provided to patients; valued at more than $150,000.
+The response has been tremendous—- with approximately 450 patients being treated monthly and more than $431,000 worth of care provided in just the last three months.
+Since dental care was added in October 2007, some 80 full-mouth dentures have been provided to patients (valued at more than $150,000).